FactomProject/walletmgr/readme.md

 ...
 ```

-also add this line `"encoding/hex"` to the import list at the top.
+also add this line `"encoding/hex"` to the import list at the top of the scwallet.go file.

 Now compile the updated wallet which always creates new addresses with the seed.